 Their council indicated a preference for a uniform approach rather than a tiered approach.
-Therefore, Edina is reworking their speed limit evaluation and plan to report updated recommendations by the end of 2020.
-Their implementation could occur as early as 2021 but may be delayed to 2022.
+Therefore, Edina is reworking their speed limit evaluation and plan to report updated recommendations in 2021.
+Their implementation, if they move forward, could occur as early as Fall 2021.

-• Speed limit changes from similar-sized cities
+c) Speed limit changes from similar-sized cities

 While the policies from local cities did include resources and other expected impacts, much of the understanding from their policies and those available from NACTO and others focus on large cities.
 Large cities often have more resources or in-house capacity to accomplish certain tasks.
-So, the city sought information and lessons learned from other smaller cities who have also changed their speed limits to understand possible impacts for a city of our size.
+So, the city sought information and lessons learned from other smaller communities who have also changed their speed limits to understand possible impacts for a city of our size.

-• Renton, WA
+i.
+Renton, WA